sheunaluko/nFLOW/README.md

 </html>
 ```

-Note the div element with ID 'wrtsm'  - this is where the UI will be rendered.
-Also note the cdn loaded script in the head section of the html, which loads the wrtsm module into your page.
-Finally, the inline script waits for the wrtsm_ready event and then loads an demo real time graph.
+There are three important things to note:
+1. The wrtsm.js library is loaded via the script tag inside <head>, and triggers the event "wrtsm_ready"
+2. The <div id="wrtsm"> tag creates a container for the UI to be rendered into
+3. The inline <script> listens for the "wrtsm_ready" event and triggers the demo